Cupola's Hot Links

 Jackie Craven's Architecture Web Guide at About.com.
 An extensive directory of architecturally related links on the web.
 Offers a particularly nice architectural history section.
 Also a good list of architectural bulletin boards and discussion groups.

 Cyburbia.
 A portal website with an urban planning focus.
 Includes discussion forums, extensive photo galleries, planning links, and more.

 The Architectural Style Guide.
-A photographic primer of late 19th and 20th century American architectural styles from from PreservationDirectory.com.
-Some other fine guides to historic American architectural styles using local examples are available from the City of Cincinnati, Ohio website, the Colorado Historical Society, and from Ingolf Vogeler at the Eau Claire branch of the University of Wisconsin.
+From the City of Cincinatti website, a primer of late 19th and 20th century American architectural styles.
+Some other fine guides to historic American architectural styles using local examples are available from the Colorado Historical Society, and from Ingolf Vogeler at the Eau Claire branch of the University of Wisconsin.

 Joffre Essley's House Design Coffee.
 A friendly exploration of residential design, including architectural criticism and advice, building dictionary and style guide, and musings on architecture and the home.

 Shannon Kyle's Ontario Architecture website.
 A general architectural style guide from a Canadian perspective.
 Includes an exceptional illustrated glossary of building terms.